powersync-ja/powersync-supabase-flutter-trello-demo/README.md

 * Email confirmation flow
 * Update of password or email
 * Enhancing UX of app (there are many irritating issues and things not working yet in the original app)

+## Changes from original Trello clone app

+TODO: decide if we want to discuss this in the tutorial.

+- Updated data model so that all `id` fields are Strings, and using UUIDs (it was auto-increment integer fields in the original app)
+- Updated data model so that all entities refers to the `workspaceId` of workspace in which it was created (this facilitates the sync rules)